chas-e/rijksmuseum-image-viewer/README.md

  [Click here](https://chas-e.github.io/sei-project-one/) to open the app in your browser.

 ## Future Enhancements
+1 Adding A drag and drop feature that looks into local storage to allow users to save their favorite images to a personal gallery.

+2 Fleshing out text transform to allow search by an artist's name that isn't affected by strict name requirements in the museum's API.

 <!-- ### SEI-R 629 Project One: Web Application using Rijksmuseum API